mouryasashank/Google-Search/README.md

 # Google-Search

-Easy to convert from photo to text.
-We can also border the impotant ones.
+Easy to filter the searches by avoiding the unknown sources.

 Here we used Search() function.